MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/teams-conversational-ai/ai-ux.md

 # Custom engine agent user experience

 A custom engine agent transforms system interactions.
-For UX designers and developers, creating an exceptional user experience is crucial.
+For developers, creating an exceptional user experience is crucial.
 This article details the steps, principles, and considerations for designing intuitive, user-centered interfaces that seamlessly integrate AI capabilities.
 The main goals are to simplify complex tasks, enhance productivity, and offer personalized experiences through adaptive learning.
 A custom engine agent includes features that enhance its functionality and integration within the Microsoft ecosystem:

 - **Generative AI integration**: Uses advanced AI models for natural language processing and interaction.
 - **Bots**: Allows building or extending bots with LLM and generative AI for high-quality chat experiences.